 |Faculty of Medicine, Fertility, Infertility, and Perinatology Center, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran|

 Keywords : Cesarean scar pregnancy, Hysteroscopy, B-hCG resolution, Ectopic pregnancy

-Conclusion: Our findings in line with previous studies showed the superiority of surgical approach alone or combination with medical treatments than medical approaches alone.
+Conclusions: Our findings in line with previous studies showed the superiority of the surgical approach alone or in combination with medical treatments compared to medical approaches alone.

 Cite By, Google Scholar